execas/execas.github.io/_posts/2019-03-27-how-stuff-is-stored-on-the-stack.md

     ...
 ```

-The stack pointer `rsp` (which points to the top of the stack - the lowest address) is decreased by 32, then the variables are pushed onto the stack.
+The stack pointer `rsp` (which points to the top of the stack - the lowest address) is decreased by 32, then the variables are copied onto the stack.
+With another compiler or a different system, the `push` instruction could be used instead.

 If we examine the executable in a debugger, we can get a really good look behind the scenes: